Twinklebear/spline-viewer/README.md

 -

-A viewer for B-spline curves and surfaces, initially written for a course on computer aided geometry design.
+A viewer for B-spline curves and surfaces, initially written for a course on computer aided geometric design.
 You can edit and create 2D B-splines and tweak some properties of loaded 3D curves and surfaces, but can't move points on 3D objects.

 ## Running and Loading Curves